Hello, Dolly! -1969

 Surprisingly, Hello, Dolly!
-(1969) received seven Academy Award nominations winning only two.
+(1969) received seven Academy Award nominations and won three.
 This assuredly is a result of a conservative tendency by the Academy members who worshipped the once-mighty musical genre.

 Unfortunately, the genre limped into the more edgy 1970s and would remain more or less obscure for many years.

-Oscar Nominations: Best Picture, Best Art Direction (won), Best Cinematography, Best Costume Design, Best Film Editing, Best Score of a Musical Picture-Original or Adaptation (won), Best Sound (won)
+Oscar Nominations: 3 wins-Best Picture, Best Art Direction (won), Best Cinematography, Best Costume Design, Best Film Editing, Best Score of a Musical Picture-Original or Adaptation (won), Best Sound (won)